TheCodeHarvester/SemesterProject/README.md

 ## State Descriptions

 * All states except DISABLED
   * Humidity and temperature should be continuously monitored and reported on the LDC screen
   * The system should respond to changes in vent position control
   * Stop button should turn off motor (if on) and system should go to DISABLED state

 * DISABLED
   * YELLOW LED should be lit
-       * No monitoring of temperature or water should be performed
   * The start button should be monitored

 * IDLE
   * The system should monitor temperature and transition to running state when temperature > threshold (you determine the threshold)